32 Best and Worst Frozen Breakfast Foods

 2 waffles, 140 calories, 5 g fat, 0.5 g saturated, 310 mg sodium, 25 g carbohydrates, 7 g fiber, 3 g sugar, 3 g protein

 Blueberries are figured prominently in these first-rate waffles, which explains the huge hit of fiber you see listed above.
 You’ll also get nearly half a day’s worth of whole grains—without the artificial colors found in a traditional heat and eat brands like Eggo.
-And yes, in case you were wondering, Eggos did, in fact, earn a spot on our list of The 67 Worst Frozen Foods in America.
+And yes, in case you were wondering, Eggos did, in fact, earn a spot on our list of worst frozen foods in America.

 Good Food Made Simple Spinach Scramble Breakfast Bowl